Prosecutors plan to dismiss charges against Alec Baldwin in 'Rust' shooting, Baldwin's attorney tells CNN - Local News 8

 Director Joel Souza was also shot and injured.

 Baldwin and “Rust” armorer Hannah Gutierrez Reed were both charged with involuntary manslaughter in January.
-Baldwin pleaded not guilty.
-An attorney for Gutierrez Reed has previously said she will plead not guilty and has maintained her innocence.
-A preliminary hearing in her case is set for May 3.
+An attorney for Gutierrez Reed has previously said she will plead not guilty.

 Prosecutors already removed a firearm enhancement charge against Baldwin and Gutierrez Reed, reducing a potential prison sentence from 5 years to a maximum of 18 months.